xatusbetazx17/bionical_eye_controller/README.md

 def hand_control_interface(controller):
     """
     Displays a live camera feed (simulating natural vision) with a toggleable hand-controlled menu.

-    - A small toggle region is drawn in the top-right corner.
-When the user holds their index finger (detected via MediaPipe Hands) in that region for 2 seconds, the menu is toggled.
+    - A toggle region in the top-right corner lets the user open/close the menu.
-    - When open, a scrollable vertical menu (with options such as Change Color, Zoom, Night Vision, Diagnostics, Update) appears.
-The user can hover over an option with their index finger; if the pointer dwells for 1.5 seconds, the option is selected and the corresponding command is executed.
+    - When open, a vertical menu with the options below appears.
+    - Available options include:
+         Change Color, Zoom, Night Vision, Infrared, AR Overlay, Capture Photo, Diagnostics, Battery, Update, Custom.
-    - For "Update", the firmware update sub-menu is launched.
+    - Selecting "Update" launches the firmware update sub-menu.
-    - Feedback messages are shown on screen after a change is made and then disappear after a few seconds.
+    - Feedback messages are displayed after each action.
-    - The pointer is smoothed for less jittery movement.
+    - The pointer (index finger tip) is smoothed for smoother control.

     Press 'q' to exit the interface.
     """
     if cv2 is None or np is None or mp is None: